 You can find out more about the research interests of CLCR staff on the School's Academic Staff page.

 We welcome enquiries from prospective students, whether you wish to talk about your own possible projects and areas of interest or to obtain further information about PhD programmes in Language and Communication.

 Please note: we advise you to make contact with the admissions tutor before you submit a formal application, to provide an opportunity to discuss your research plans with us.
 Contact email@example.com for further information.

 You can apply online or download an application form from Cardiff University's Apply section.
 Applications should be accompanied by an outline PhD research proposal.
 The proposal should be around 1,000 words.

 - Research methods

 PhD applicants either have to complete the MA/Dip in Language Communication Research, or provide evidence of relevant equivalent research training gained elsewhere.

-ESRC funding for a 1 + 3 year PhD scholarship for students starting on 1 October 2014.
+ESRC funding for one PhD scholarship for students starting on 1 October 2015.